Tawe/personal-blog/content/dnd-musings/Dwarven Tunneling Mole.md

 draft: false
 ---

 _"Stone sings.
-You just have to know how to listen." — Old miner’s saying_
+You just have to know how to listen."  -  Old miner’s saying_

 ---

 ### Overview

 A fusion of dwarven ingenuity and natural adaptation, the **Dwarven Tunneling Mole** is a bioengineered or magically-altered subterranean beast bred for precision excavation.
-Native to ancient dwarven holds long since collapsed or sealed, these massive creatures once served as living tools—burrowing through bedrock with uncanny precision.
+Native to ancient dwarven holds long since collapsed or sealed, these massive creatures once served as living tools - burrowing through bedrock with uncanny precision.
 Now, many roam free beneath the earth, their programming blurred by time, their instincts mutated into dangerous habits.

 ---

 ### Physical Description

 Roughly the size of an elephant, the Dwarven Tunneling Mole bears armored plates of metallic chitin, etched with ancient dwarven runes once used to program or control it.
-Its forelimbs end in rotary claw-drills—natural augers evolved (or crafted) to displace stone, not just dirt.
+Its forelimbs end in rotary claw-drills - natural augers evolved (or crafted) to displace stone, not just dirt.
 Their snouts vibrate at high frequencies, capable of detecting minute air pockets, fault lines, or distant echoes in the rock.

-The faint glimmer of geodes or gemstones may be seen embedded in their hides—a result of decades spent nosing through mineral veins.
+The faint glimmer of geodes or gemstones may be seen embedded in their hides - a result of decades spent nosing through mineral veins.

 ---